 "Every children's book should have a path in it where the writer stops and the child goes on.
 A threat or a delight that can never be explained.
 A face never completely revealed."
 (Tove Jansson in Moominvalley, ed.
 Mirja Kivi, 1998)

 Jansson's career as a cartoonist and illustrator began in the late 1920s in the magazine Garm, where her works appeared for 25 years.
 Her first drawing she published at the age of 15.
 During World War II Garm was among the few magazines that distanced itself from Finland's official foreign policy and represented antifascist, liberal views.
 One drawing shows several Hitlers looting from Lappland; they rummage through a chest of drawers, push a carriage loaded with furniture, and burn houses.
-A little Moomin like figure, a proto-type called 'the Snork,' hides behind the letter M. Jansson's drawing also appeared in the Christmas magazines Julen and Lucifer.
+A little Moomin like figure, a proto-type called 'the Snork,' hides behind the letter M. Jansson's drawing also appeared in the Christmas magazines Julen and Lucifer, for which she also wrote short stories.
 From 1947 to 1948 she worked for Ny Tid and from 1953 to 1959 for The London Evening News.
 In 1991 Jansson donated to the Art Museum of Tampere her drawings made for Garm between the years 1933-1953.

 Jansson's early stories, written during her travels in Europe in the late 1930s, were light and amusing,

 but later on she started to focus more on the psychology of her characters.
 Her first Moomin story

 The Moomins and the Great Flood).
 Jansson began work on it

 during the winter of 1944, when the war was still going on and Helsinki

 unnoticed, and Jansson herself was more enthusiastic for the books written by her brothers, she continued the series with Kometjakten